graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 ### IResolveFieldContext and IResolveConnectionContext

-Field resolver methods now are passed a reference to an `IResolveFieldContext` interface, rather than a `ResolveFieldContext` class.
+Field resolver methods now pass a reference to an `IResolveFieldContext` interface, rather than a `ResolveFieldContext` class.
 Inline lambda functions are typically unaffected, but if you define your resolvers separately, you will need to change the function signature.